stephencweiss/stephencharlesweiss.com/content/blog/2019-07-02/array-length-psql.md

 Yesterday, I wrote about the [intersecting of Arrays in Postgres](../../2019-07-01/array-intersection-in-psql).
 Today, I wanted to go a step further and think about finding the maximum number of elements in an array for a table.

-In my case, this was relevant because the largest number would dictate the number of columns I’d display client-side.
-Rather than fixing the number of columns, if a user only had three columns possible, I’d only show three.
+In my case, this was relevant because the largest number would dictate the number of columns I'd display client-side.
+Rather than fixing the number of columns, if a user only had three columns possible, I'd only show three.
 On the other hand, if they had 10, they could see up to ten.

-Since, I didn’t have a master list for what’s available, and so the data determined what would be shown.
+Since, I didn't have a master list for what's available, and so the data determined what would be shown.

-For example, building on yesterday’s example of `classes_enabled`, imagine a table with the following data:
+For example, building on yesterday's example of `classes_enabled`, imagine a table with the following data:

 | id  | classes_available | classes_enabled |
 | --- | ----------------- | --------------- |